 Yes, finasteride is safe!
-A seven year-long study tested the effects of long-term consumption of finasteride and observed no serious long-term consequences.
+A seven-year-long study tested the effects of long-term consumption of finasteride and observed no serious long-term consequences.

-However, there are potential short-term side effects of taking finasteride.
+However, there are possible side effects of taking finasteride.
 Though rare, in clinical trials, 3.8% of male patients taking finasteride noticed some form of sexual side effects, including less desire for sex, difficulty in achieving an erection, or a decrease in the amount of semen released during sex.
 (2.1% of patients taking placebo reported similar side effects).
 These side effects may continue after stopping the treatment, so contact your doctor if you have any additional questions.
 You may also report side effects to the FDA at 1-800-FDA-1088.

 In short, after quitting finasteride you can expect to see progress fade.
 But if you want to maintain what you have and achieve a fuller head of hair, continue using finasteride and join those 86% of men who stopped MPB in its tracks and kept their hair.